jetstack/cert-manager-nginx-plus-lab/README.md

 *  SSL certificate verify result: self signed certificate in certificate chain (19), continuing anyway.
 ```

-Notice that the issue in this example is being signed by a training Venafi TPP instance which is not a trusted certificate authority.
+Notice that the issuer in this example is being signed by a training Venafi TPP instance which is not a trusted certificate authority.

 ### Securing an Ingress